 Quesadillas are a popular snack in Mexico which have long since crossed over and become a part of the American culinary landscape.
-They are also one of those recipes, which offer a nearly infinite number of possibilities.
+They are also one of those recipes which offers a nearly infinite number of possibilities.
 The basics are tortillas (either corn or flour tortillas are great) and cheese.
 From there almost any ingredient can be added and there are a lot of delicious possibilities.

 This recipe is a popular regional variation on quesadillas, which you may be familiar with already if you live in a city where there are many Mexican immigrants who hail from the state of Michoacán.
 Floras de calabaza are squash blossoms; these flowers are used in a variety of Mexican dishes, just as they are in certain parts of the United States.
 The blossoms are available canned in many Mexican markets, but fresh blossoms are always preferable if you can find them.